 Teveten Plus lowers high blood pressure, which doctors call hypertension.

 There are usually no symptoms of hypertension.
-The only way of knowing if you have
+The only way to know if you have high

 Teveten Plus contains two active ingredients, eprosartan and hydrochlorothiazide,